publiccodeyml/publiccode.yml/README.md

 The standard needs strong versioning in development and should develop freely with the needs of the community.

+The file should be lintable with a simple tool for compliance.

 ## Contributing

 Feel free to submit Pull Requests and to file Issues.